"The curriculum will provide uncompromising academic challenge alongside a rich cultural experience."

 Our SEN Policy (Special Education Needs) gives details about how the curriculum is made accessible for those with disabilities or SEN.

 The School rejoices in an exhilarating range of extra-curricular activities.
 Additional enrichment activities take place in a programme of after-school classes for students who are gifted and talented in particular areas.
 This year these will include an Ecology group, Chess, Latin, Photography and Dance classes and accelerated groups taking GCSE Music, Dance and Media Studies from Year 8 in “Twilight” classes.
 There is a very wide range of curriculum clubs for students to do further work in particular subject areas.

-The School has been a Specialist Music College for 4 years and the programme for individual Music tuition is very well developed.
+The School has been a Specialist Music College since 2005 and the programme for individual Music tuition is very well developed.
 Students may have paired or group lessons in piano, vocals, guitar, percussion, brass and woodwind instruments.
 We have an active Orchestra, training Orchestra, a Jazz Orchestra, choirs and instrumental ensembles.
 The music department has extensive use of two music rooms and a Music Technology Suite complete with Recording Studio and Performance Centre.
 The School places a high premium of high quality performance and has a large number of concerts and events as well as competing in national competitions.
-In 2009 the School won the Songs of Praise Senior Choir of the Year Competition.
-The Music Technology suite is frequently in use outside of lesson times by confident performers.
-Twyford teams have become regular regional winners of the “Youth Speaks Out” public speaking contest.

 The School’s sports team (in Netball, Hockey, Tennis, Football, Cricket and Basketball) have an established record of success at Ealing Borough and regional levels and a programme of Rugby for boys and girls squads, coaching in currently taking place with professionals from London Wasps and tutors from Ealing Rugby Club.